gaft1983/learning/readme.txt

-git is a freee software
+git is a freee software,woo!